orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 The following are some schema-specific migration details that is good to keep in mind:

+* If in Neo4j there are no constraints or indices, and if we exclude the properties and indices created for internal purposes (`Neo4jNodeID`, `Neo4jRelID`, `Neo4jLabelList` and corresponding indexes), the imported OrientDB database is schemaless.

 * If in Neo4j there are constraints or indexes, the imported OrientDB database is schema-hybrid (with some properties defined).
 In particular, for any constraint and index: